itsjavi/bootstrap-colorpicker/README.md

 ## Requirements
 Note that this library depends on `jQuery >= 2.1.0`.

-The `Twitter Bootstrap` dependency is totally optional, since this library does not depend directly on it in order to work, except when Bootstrap-related classes like `form-control` and `input-group-addon` are used like in the examples.
+The `Twitter Bootstrap` dependency is recommended but optional, since this library does not depend directly on it in order to work, except when Bootstrap-related classes like `form-control` and `input-group-append` are used like in the examples.
 In that case you will need at least the Bootstrap CSS for everything to be displayed correctly.

+The Bootstrap JS bundle is required in case you want to use the Bootstrap Popover instead of the built-in one.
+By default all instances are created using the Bootstrap Popover.
+In order to make the plugin work without Bootstrap, you need to set the `popover` option to `false`.

 ## Documentation